Economic Data freely available online

 - D. Portal sites with links to other sites

-The following three sites are the main ones for accessing free data (mainly macroeconomic) on the UK economy.
+The following sites are the main ones for accessing free data (mainly macroeconomic) on the UK economy.
 The sites also contain some international data.

 Finally there is a very easy-to-use clickable list of all the main ONS series, such as the United Kingdom Economic Accounts, Labour Market Statistics and Balance of Payments provided by UK Data Explorer.